Victoria’s Secret’s Devon Windsor Sizzles In A Strapless Bikini As She Takes A Dive

 Devon Windsor is putting her toned bikini body on full display with a shot of her diving in stunning new vacation photos.
 The gorgeous Victoria’s Secret model showed off all her hard work in the gym in two new photos posted to her Instagram account on August 19 as she posed by the ocean, even taking an impressive dive straight into the water in her tiny two-piece.

 The first new snap had the star modeling a colorful strapless bikini from her own line of swimwear, Devon Windsor Swim, which she officially launched earlier this year.
-The uber-cute look was made up of a bandeau-style green polka dot top and a very skimpy pair of matching bottoms that almost stretched all the way up to her bellybutton to highlight her slim waist.
+The uber-cute look was made up of a bandeau-style, green polka-dot top and a very skimpy pair of matching bottoms that almost stretched all the way up to her bellybutton to highlight her slim waist.

-Climbing up onto the deck in the first snap, the stunning 25-year-old gave her 1.7 million followers a good look at the swimwear and her fit and toned body as her long blonde hair flowed in the wind.
+Climbing up onto the deck in the first snap, the stunning 25-year-old gave her 1.7 million followers a good look at the swimwear and her fit and toned body as her long blonde hair was flowing in the wind.

 In the second upload, she headed back into the blue ocean by showing off her diving skills, adopting the perfect form as she elongated her seriously toned model body to launch herself into the water with a luxury yacht in the background.